 I’ve worked within education for a number of years now, primarily working within schools specialising in SEN and students with learning behaviours.
 I’ve thoroughly enjoyed this challenge and the skills that I have gained and look forward to bringing that to Bovington.
 Joining for the 2021/21 academic year I come feeling a sense of warmth and commitment between the staff, investing interest and dedication into making sure that pupils’ learning experiences are prioritised.
 Outside of the classroom, you can find me keeping up to date with a wide range of sports, vesting a particular interest in Tottenham Hotspurs.
 I enjoy cooking and getting into the kitchen when I have the time to, exploring the different flavours and combinations.
 I particularly enjoy Mexican food and worked as a chef before and during my university experience.

 I joined Bovington Academy in September 2018 as a teaching assistant, now known as a learning support assistant.
 I have previously worked in various primary schools and private nurseries.
-I have had the pleasure of working across EYFS and Key stage one.
-Currently, I am working in Year 3/4 which I thoroughly enjoy.
-I have completed my teaching and learning degree and am hoping to complete a PGCE course to become a qualified teacher.
+I have had the pleasure of working across EYFS and Key Stage 1.
+Currently, I am working in Year 2 which I thoroughly enjoy.
+I have completed my teaching and learning degree and my PGCE course and am now training to be a qualified teacher.

 Well, where shall I start?
 I’ve worked at this school for over 22 years, and now I’m beginning to see the children of the children I have taught come through the school!
 I believe passionately that all children need to feel safe, listened to and believed in.
 With this in mind my prime objective is to play a part in helping create a school where everyone has a voice, all children have an emotionally available adult ready to help them and that the school thrives within our diverse and ever changing community.
 I love music and singing and you can often hear me coming before you see me!
 I’m very excited to be studying music making with children and young people who have or are at risk of social, emotional and mental health difficulties.
 Every day offers a new challenge and I look forward to embracing and adapting to whatever is needed to help our children, staff, families, school and community thrive